platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ### Example response

-The following is a shortened example of a response for an [environment sync](../../other/glossary.md#sync).
+The following is a shortened example of a response for an [environment sync activity](../../other/glossary.md#sync).
 You can also see [complete examples of responses](#examples).

 ``` json